-Technology is evolving fast, and Unified Communication (UC), supported by a fully functional, all encompassing network monitoring tool not only empowers organizations to universally connect, but relates directly to your bottom line.
+As technology continues to evolve at an ever-increasing pace, Unified Communication (UC), supported by a fully functional, all encompassing network monitoring tool not only empowers organizations to universally connect, but relates directly to your bottom line.

-There’s no doubt that enterprise networks are becoming more and more complex, and with the onset of remote working, network traffic is becoming more difficult to keep track of.
+There’s no doubt that enterprise communication networks today are more and more complex, and with the widespread adoption of remote working, network traffic is becoming more difficult to keep track of.

 The goal of a performance monitoring tool is to help voice, video and other UC apps run at optimal performance.
 When problems do occur, network monitoring provides quick notification of what's gone wrong.
 Network monitoring and performance metrics can also create alerts to a pending problem, along with analysis to narrow down and diagnose the cause.

 Image source: Spiceworks

 Network monitoring systems track and monitor network devices and servers for performance data using standard protocols such as: